devansh20la/Beating-Melanoma/README.md

 ```
 ## Bonus
-API to download segmentation masks for images from ISIC-Archive is available in BONUS
+API to download segmentation masks of images obtained from ISIC-Archive is available in the folder Bonus.

 ## Acknowledgments